Part I (Obi-Wan Kenobi): Critical response

-The review aggregator website Rotten Tomatoes reports a 87% approval rating with an average rating of 7.50/10, based on 89 reviews.
+The review aggregator website Rotten Tomatoes reports an 87% approval rating with an average rating of 7.50/10, based on 89 reviews.
 The site's critical consensus reads, "Ewan McGregor returns to the Star Wars fold with a wearier Obi-Wan, but this saga still feels vital in a premiere that cleverly plays on fan expectations."

 Giving the episode an A+ grade, Maggie Lovitt of Collider felt the episode was a "strong re-introducing to Obi-Wan Kenobi" and praised its script, though she stated that "the fun really begins in the later-released 'Part II'".
 Bradley Russell from Total Film gave the series 4 and a half out of 5 stars.
 He praised Chow's direction, John William's score, and the cast performances, particularly that of McGregor, Blair, and Ingram.
 He felt that McGregor "takes every opportunity to flash Obi-Wan's internal pain all over his face" and called it "one of Star Wars' great performances already", and called the episode a "near-perfect opening to a lost chapter in Obi-Wan's history", though he expressed disappointment of Friends' role as the Grand Inquisitor.
 At Vulture, Jesse Hassenger rated the episode 3 stars out of 5, praising Chow's direction and visuals.
 He also praised the pacing and McGregor's performance and the amount of screen-time Kenobi has in the episode, writing it "excels when it accumulates silent details and small interactions from his lonely routine".
 He opined that the episode served as both a character study and a "call to action", but felt it did not reach the "hero-in-spartan-exile gold standard of, say, James Mangold's The Wolverine", criticizing some of the dialogue and scenes with Bail Organa and Owen Lars, which he felt "becomes clunkier and less expressive".